celsinga/TinyApp/README.md

 - Install all dependencies (using the `npm install` command).
 - Run the development web server using the `node express_server.js` command.
-- When running the app, be sure to end a session by clicking "Logout".
-Otherwise cookies will not be cleared, and app could crash if you stop and run the app again while being logged in.